 Most people are familiar with the concept of a GPS monitoring bracelet that tracks the wearer’s location at all times and can’t be removed.
 GPS monitors are usually ankle bracelets that the court orders a defendant to wear when they’re on probation, parole, or house arrest.
-The judge may order a GPS monitoring device before or after a defendant goes on trial for a criminal charge.
+The judge may order a GPS monitoring device before or after a defendant goes on trial for a criminal charge in Florida.

 Judges may order ankle bracelets in lieu of or in addition to harsher penalties.
 Often, defendants prefer the limitations of these devices to spending time in jail.
 If it’s possible to wear a GPS ankle bracelet upon a conviction, your defense attorney will likely make a case for the more lenient sentence.
 Still, wearing a monitoring device is no simple matter.

 How do Ankle Monitors with GPS Work?

 Ankle monitors are electronic devices equipped with GPS technology.
 They’re strapped around your ankle and can’t be removed by the wearer.
 The tamper-proof bracelets must be worn for as long as the judge orders.
 These devices use radio frequency signals to communicate back to a monitoring station.
 They may be programmed to allow wearers to roam freely within a certain perimeter, and alert the monitoring station if the wearer goes outside of that area.

 When defendants try to tamper with ankle monitors, these devices send a signal to the law enforcement agencies monitoring them that may eventually lead to an arrest.
 In Florida, those who are ordered to wear ankle monitors are offenders sentenced to community control.

 When Might I Be Ordered to Wear a GPS Monitoring Device in Florida?

 A judge may order a criminal offender to wear a monitoring device in addition to or in place of a harsher sentence.
 Some common crimes that result in being ordered to wear a GPS ankle monitor in Florida include: